ahammel/ProbeGenerator/README.md

     <bases>:   The length of probe sequence to return for this feature.
 Must be
                a digit or '*'.

     <sep>:     The separator.
 One of '/' or '->'.
-Determines the probing type.
+Determines the probing strategy.

-Any of "<feature>", "<number>", "<side>", or "<bases>" can be replaced with the glob character ("*"), to indicate that any value is acceptable.
-In the "<bases>" field, the interpretation is that the entire feature is desired.
+Any of "<feature>", "<number>", "<side>", or "<bases>" can be replaced with the glob character ("*").
+In the "<bases>" field, the interpretation is that the sequence of the entire exon will be included in the probe.

-Whitespace is not significant.

-*EXONS ARE CURRENTLY THE ONLY FEATURE WHICH IS SUPPORTED*

-The exact genomic location of the breakpoints of the fusion event can also be specified directly using the coordinate-statement format:

-    "chr:breakpoint(+|-)bases/chr:breakpoint(+|-)bases"

-No globbing is allowed in coordinate statements.
-Whitespace is ignored.
+White-space between the elements of the statement is ignored.

-## Ambiguity
+### Ambiguity

-Probe statements—unlike coordinate statements—do not necessarily specify a unique location in the genome.
-When a probe statement could refer to any of several genomic locations, `probe-generator` returns probes for every possible location.
+Exon statements do not necessarily specify a unique location in the genome.
+When a probe statement could refer to any of nucleotide sequences, `probe-generator` returns all of them.

 A probe statement can be ambiguous for three reasons: